openSUSE/news-o-o/_posts/2010-08-10-opensuse-weekly-news-issue-135-is-out.markdown

 ####  [EasyLinuxCDs: MeeGo for IVI 1.0 Screenshots](http://easylinuxcds.com/blog/?p=3945)

-"f you™re wondering exactly what MeeGo is, it™s a combination of Intel™s Moblin and Nokia™s Maemo project.
+"f youâ€™re wondering exactly what MeeGo is, itâ€™s a combination of Intelâ€™s Moblin and Nokiaâ€™s Maemo project.
 This lightweight combination targets smartphones, netbooks, tablets, mediaphones, connected TVs and In-Vehicle Infotainment (IVI) systems.
 This specific release is for Atom-based IVI systems.
 These systems are designed to deliver things like navigation, entertainment, and networked computing services inside of cars, trucks, buses, planes and more.
-On their website MeeGo states As vehicles become connected to the internet, the demand for internet-based entertainment applications and services increases and MeeGo strives to accelerate the pace of innovation in IVI."
+On their website MeeGo states â€œAs vehicles become connected to the internet, the demand for internet-based entertainment applications and services increases and MeeGo strives to accelerate the pace of innovation in IVI.â€"